Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2 ECTS

-Prerequisites: 65% to 89% in the placement test, or successful participation in another course at B2 or C1 level at the SpZ, or a UNIcert® I or II certificate.
+Prerequisites: 65% to 89% in the placement test, or successful participation in another B2 or C1 level course at the SpZ, or a UNIcert® I or II certificate.

-For organizational reasons, participants at level B2 and C1 will be combined into one course.
+For organizational reasons, participants at B2 and C1 levels are combined into one course.

-Content: This course will be of interest to students of architecture who wish to improve their communicative ability in English with a particular emphasis on their subject area.
-Materials used in the course include current literature, magazines, weblinks and video clips.
-Themes include the planning process, construction, building materials, project management and design.
-Participants will be required to present original work.
+Content: This course is aimed at architecture students who wish to improve their communication skills in English with a particular emphasis on their subject area.
+The materials used in the course include current literature, specialist journals, weblinks, and video clips.
+Topics include the planning process, construction, building materials, project management, and design.
+Participants will be expected to present their own work.

-Type of assessment: No final exam - passing involves completing a range of tasks e.g. ILIAS forums, tests, a presentation and a role-play.
+Type of assessment: No final exam – passing requires completing a range of tasks, e.g., ILIAS forums, tests, a presentation, and a role-play.
 Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.

 English for Architects C1/C2